Is Las Vegas expensive? How much do I need to save to be able to book a trip to Las Vegas? We share the answers after our many trips to Sin City.

 Cheapest time to go to Vegas?

 Jan – Feb: The holidays are over, children are back to school and most people are heading off to work after having time off over Christmas.
-This is the perfect time to visit Las Vegas because hotels will be cheaper, crowds are fewer, and therefore shows and attractions are likely to offer better deals in the hope to attract those who are in Vegas.
+This is the perfect time to visit Las Vegas because hotels will be cheaper, crowds will be fewer, and therefore shows and attractions are likely to offer better deals in the hope of attracting those who are in Vegas.

 July – August: Las Vegas is incredibly hot during this time of the year so many people will avoid visiting in these months meaning you can enjoy the savings!